yehudacohen/alchemy/alchemy-web/docs/providers/cloudflare/account-id.md

 # AccountId

-The AccountId resource retrieves your [Cloudflare Account ID](https://developers.cloudflare.com/fundamentals/get-started/basic-tasks/find-account-and-zone-ids/) for use with other Cloudflare resources.
+The AccountId resource retrieves a Cloudflare account ID from the API token or environment variables.

 # Minimal Example

-Gets the account ID using environment variables or API token.
+Gets the account ID using environment variables:

 ```ts
 import { AccountId } from "alchemy/cloudflare";